open/close all folders

 - The Legacy DLC for Dragon Age II reveals that according to the Darkspawn Emissary Corypheus, who was once a Tevinter magister, the Golden City was already the Black City when he and his fellow magisters entered it... implying that it corrupted them rather than the other way around.
 Which, if the Golden City/Black City is the home of the Maker, likely implies that the Maker is evil too.
 Considering what a Crapsack World Dragon Age is set in, that makes a disturbing amount of sense...

-- The Last Resurrection features Jesus as its Big Bad and God as its Bigger Bad.
+- The Last Resurrection features Jesus as the Big Bad and God as Greater Scope Villain.

 - The Creator in Final Fantasy IV: The After Years turns out to be an Evilutionary Biologist who doesn't give a damn about his creations beyond their role as planetary experiments.
 Vaguely hinted to be the same as the creator from Final Fantasy XIII, although, since he doesn't appear in person there, it isn't very clear in the latter how much was God being evil and how much was God not programming his biological crystal robots very well.